justinolcott/juneau/README.md

 # Locally
 - Ideally, we should be able to test things locally, so we can quickly iterate.
 Unfortunately, we might not be able to test communication between resources, but we can test the individual components in isolation.
-- In all of our lambdas, we should have it be runnable locally.
+- In all of our Lambdas, we should have it be runnable locally.
--`export environment=local`
+- Run `export environment=local`

 ## Sending Message
 - Here, running locally is done by first setting the environment variables by using load dotenv